DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-behaviour/autumn-week-9-ect-teaching-challenge.md

 ### The role of success

-Part of Ms Sterling’s job is to maximise pupil learning – this means providing the right level of challenge.
+Part of Ms Sterling's job is to maximise pupil learning – this means providing the right level of challenge.
 However, as well as offering challenge, it is also important that tasks enable pupils to experience a high success rate.
 This balance is a tricky one to strike.

 Evidence suggests that if pupils struggle but are ultimately successful with a task, it is more likely they will remember the material (EEF, 2017).
 Where pupils have experienced success, they are likely to put in more effort, be more motivated and show more confidence in the future (Coe et al., 2014).
 This is because where pupils believe in their abilities to complete a specific task, they are more persistent at that task.
 Their investment is driven by their perceptions of success and failure, particularly if they have limited experience of meaningful success in the past (Gutman & Schoon, 2013).